craigsimons/ndt-sonar/README.md

 # Sonar

 Sonar is an HTML5-only network diagnostic tool that utilizes the [perfSonar](http://www.perfsonar.net/) platform as well as NDT javascript libraries developed by [M-Lab](http://www.measurementlab.net/).
+The test determines upload and download bandwidth and can also determine some network faults such as congestion.

+#### Demo
+An online demo of an unmodified Sonar instance can be found at [www.craigsimons.com/ndt-sonar/](www.craigsimons.com/ndt-sonar/).

-####Some of the strengths of Sonar:
+#### Some of the strengths of Sonar:
 - No Java required
 - Runs on modern mobile devices
 - Responsive design for all screen sizes